jonnonz1/nz-statute-book/acts/public/1989/government-roading-powers-act-1989.md

   (a) in or on a vehicle that is entitled to be on the motorway; or (b) on the motorway as a result of any crash, breakdown, or other emergency; or (c) on the motorway in connection with any work that is authorised by the Agency or under any enactment to be carried out on the motorway or any work that is being carried out pursuant to a delegation granted by the Agency under section 62; or
-  (d) on the motorway for the purposes of enforcing any enactment.
+  (d) on the motorway for the purposes of enforcing any enactment; or (e) a pedestrian on infrastructure that is—
+    (i) designed for pedestrian use; and
+    (ii) located on the motorway.
 (2) No person shall cause or permit any animal or thing that is or ought to be under that person's control to be on any motorway unless—
   (a) it is a vehicle that is entitled to be on the motorway or is carried in or on such vehicle; or (b) it is on the motorway for the purposes of assisting at any crash, breakdown, or other emergency; or